Here's What Steve Nash Said About The Trade Deadline Before The Nets Play The Celtics

 Nash: "No, honestly I think will be exactly the same.
 I think the chances of trades, or deals happening before the deadline are so slim especially for our group, so my mind and attention is on this group."

-The Nets come into Monday night against the Celtics without Kevin Durant (injury), James Harden (injury) and Kyrie Irving (not eligible to play in home games).
+The Nets came into Monday night against the Celtics without Kevin Durant (injury), James Harden (injury) and Kyrie Irving (not eligible to play in home games).

-They are also in the middle of an eight-game losing streak, and currently the seventh seed in the Eastern Conference at 29-24.
+They are now in the middle of a nine-game losing streak, and currently the eighth seed in the Eastern Conference at 29-25.

 Related stories on NBA basketball